ddprrt/ddprrt.github.io/src/content/_posts/2020-06-17-typescript-better-object-keys.md

 Extending existing interfaces is a great way to opt-in to typings where for some reason we don't get the information we need.

 *Hat tip to [Mirjam](https://twitter.com/mirjam_diala) who worked with me on that solution 👏*

+## Further reading

+[Dan](https://twitter.com/danvdk) Vanderkam pointed me to Anders' issue on why `Object.keys` does *not* return `keyof T`.
+Read this [GitHub issue comment](https://github.com/microsoft/TypeScript/pull/12253#issuecomment-263132208) for more details.
+The TLDR: While `keyof T` is valid in the type-level world, in run-time objects can have a lot more keys.

+The question is what you expect from your type's contract and how you work with `Object.keys` in general.
+So be sure to handle this patch with care!

+Dan also pointed me to [an article of his](https://effectivetypescript.com/2020/05/26/iterate-objects/) where he detailed his strategies of iterating over objects.
+Be sure to check it out!